Rule 1702. Stay Ancillary to Appeal.

-(c) Supreme Court review of appellate court supersedeas and stay determinations.—No appeal, petition for allowance of appeal or petition for review need be filed in the Supreme Court in connection with a reapplication under Rule 3315 (review of stay orders of appellate courts).
+(c) Supreme Court review of appellate court supersedeas and stay determinations.—No appeal, petition for allowance of appeal, petition for review, or petition for specialized review need be filed in the Supreme Court in connection with an application under Pa.R.A.P.
+3315.

 Official Note